In order to reduce the size of the Chromium source checkout, Telemetry stores binaries in Cloud Storage. This includes:

 path/to/target.
 Use this command to upload:

-$ depot_tools/upload_to_google_storage.py --bucket chromium-telemetry path/to/target
+$ python depot_tools/upload_to_google_storage.py --bucket chromium-telemetry path/to/target

 A SHA1 file